J-DubApps/Blog/content/posts/Google-Patents-2012.md

 +++

-Good article on Google’s new aggressive stance.
+<a href="http://parislemon.com/post/29654656418/googles-motorola-files-new-case-against-apple-not">Good article on Google’s new aggressive stance</a>.
 After the Samsung verdict last week, expect Google to do stuff like this as “defensive” measures.<br />

 <i>Originally published at julianwest.me on August 28, 2012.</i>